WAVE: Weighted Autoregressive Varying Gate for Time Series Forecasting: Conclusion, limitation, and future works

 \section{Conclusion, limitation, and future works}

-We propose the ARMA attention mechanism, which integrates an MA term into existing AR attention using a novel indirect MA weight generation method.
+We propose the WAVE attention mechanism, which integrates an MA term into existing AR attention using a novel indirect MA weight generation method.
 This approach maintains the same time complexity and parameter size while ensuring the validity of the implicit MA weights.
-Experiments demonstrate that ARMA attention successfully decouples and handles long-term and short-term effects.
-The ARMA Transformer, enhanced with the MA term, outperforms their AR counterparts and achieves state-of-the-art results, offering consistent improvements in training with minimal added computational cost.
+Experiments demonstrate that WAVE attention successfully decouples and handles long-term and short-term effects.
+The WAVE Transformer, enhanced with the MA term, outperforms their AR counterparts and achieves state-of-the-art results, offering consistent improvements in training with minimal added computational cost.

-One limitation is that we have not explored combining the channel-independent ARMA Transformer with multivariate forecasting models to improve its handling of inter-series relationships.
-For future work, ARMA attention could be applied to general sequence modeling tasks beyond TSF.
-Testing on larger-scale datasets, such as using ARMA Transformers for large-scale NLP pretraining, is another promising direction.
+One limitation is that we have not explored combining the channel-independent WAVE Transformer with multivariate forecasting models to improve its handling of inter-series relationships.
+For future work, WAVE attention could be applied to general sequence modeling tasks beyond TSF.
+Testing on larger-scale datasets, such as using WAVE Transformers for large-scale NLP pretraining, is another promising direction.